The Ultimate US Guide To Managing Medical Leaves And Accommodations Workshop (Oakland, California, United States - April 4-5, 2024)

-(MENAFN- GlobeNewsWire - Nasdaq) Dublin, Jan.
-10, 2024 (GLOBE NEWSWIRE) -- The "In the Trenches: The Ultimate Guide to Managing Medical Leaves and Accommodations in CA Workshop" training has been added to ResearchAndMarkets's offering.
+The "In the Trenches: The Ultimate Guide to Managing Medical Leaves and Accommodations in CA Workshop" training has been added to

 The Ultimate Guide: An advanced training in Medical Leave and Accommodation Management and how you can incorporate your organization's policies, procedures, union contracts, culture and risk tolerance into your own Integrated System.